-Estimating heat removed with air using wet bulb temperature
+Calculating heat removed with air by measuring the wet bulb temperature.

 The wet bulb temperature is a measure of the total heat in moist air - the mixture of dry air and vapor.